LaravelDaily/course-react-parking/docs/Lesson 2 - Project setup.md

 # Lesson 2 - Project setup

-Now we have a default app with basic counter implementation with sample code to see how state works in React.
-We don't need this basic scaffolding for our application and in addition we're going to use TailwindCSS to style application.
+Now we have a default app with basic counter implementation with sample code to see how the state works in React.
+We don't need this basic scaffolding for our application and in addition, we're going to use TailwindCSS to style the application.

 1. Remove unnecessary files